tobitoast4/i4driving/i4driving-ots/src/main/java/org/opentrafficsim/i4driving/doc/README.md

 ### Parameters
 In the vehicle input files, parameters can be set at vehicle generation, or at some time during the scenario.
 The full path to a parameter needs to be provided, e.g. `org.opentrafficsim.road.gtu.lane.tactical.util.lmrs.LmrsParameters.SOCIO`.
-For a complete list, please refer to the excel file of OTS parameter as provided within the project.
+For a complete list, please refer to the excel file of OTS parameters as provided within the project.